-To help you evaluate prospective embedded BI products, these are the five questions we recommend asking before making a choice.
-If you find these questions helpful, check out our Buyer’s Guide for Embedded BI Platforms, which features a comprehensive overview of the market and full, one-page profiles of the top solutions, including our ‘Bottom Line’ analysis.
+To help you evaluate prospective data analytics and BI tools, these are five embedded analytics questions to ask solution providers during product evaluation.
+If you find these questions helpful, check out our Buyer’s Guide which features a comprehensive overview of the market and full, one-page profiles of the top-8 offerings, as well as our ‘Bottom Line’ analysis.

 1. Why do you want to invest in embedded BI?